jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * [MPLv2 - Mozilla Public License](https://opensource.org/licenses/MPL-2.0 "MPL")
 * [CDDL](https://opensource.org/licenses/CDDL-1.0 "CDDL")

 In addition there is the [Creative Commons (CC](https://creativecommons.org/ "Creative Commons") which covers works that are not considered code.
 Writings and music are covered by Creative Commons, including all of Wikipedia.
 Creative Commons has a variety of options you cna include that allow for remixing and redistribution or no distribution.
-There are options that allow for commerical redistribution or prevent it.
+There are options that allow for commercial redistribution or prevent it.
 There are provisions to make sure are credited, and others that are permissive.
 This way you can choose how your work will be used and contribute to the "Commons."

 ## Fourth Phase of Unix Maturity - The Rise of Commercial Linux